 If you notice a problem after the stores installers leave, inform the

-store as soon as possible, and push them to provide a replacement unit,
+store as soon as possibleand push it to provide a replacement unit, rather

-rather than the hassle of seeking repairs under the manufacturers warranty.
+than forcing you to seek repairs under the manufacturers warranty.

 Check that washing machines are level.
-Its a detail some delivery personnel
+Leveling a washer is one detail

 Check gas appliances for leaks.
 Ask store installers to show you how they